 Conflict in Israel and the Occupied Palestinian Territories

-The hostilities that began on Oct.
-7 caused significant devastation, claimed thousands of lives and unleashed an unprecedented humanitarian crisis that continues to worsen.
+Since Oct.
+7, 2023, the escalating hostilities have caused significant devastation, claimed tens of thousands of lives and unleashed an unprecedented humanitarian crisis that continues to worsen.

 Belgian Red Cross-Flanders 's partner on the ground, the International Red Cross Committee (ICRC), fulfills a vital role as a neutral mediator and guardian of international humanitarian law in the conflict zone to all sides.
 They provide aid to both sides of the conflict, support hospitals in Gaza by providing much-needed medical supplies and have deployed a 24-hour surgical team to save lives of seriously injured patients.
 In addition, they have mobilized several tons of humanitarian aid to alleviate the immense human suffering.